What Is Trailing Stop in Forex

 Let’s say a few hours have passed and the market has gone in our favour by 40 pips.

-The market will have automatically moved your 50 pip hard stop loss to a 10 pip stop loss, therefore followed the market by 40 pips.
+The market will have automatically moved your 50 pip hard stop loss to a 10 pip stop loss, therefore following the market by 40 pips.

 This means, worst case scenario the stop loss will be a loss of 10 pips vs. 50 pips earlier.
 However, you are still in the trade and have paper unrealised profits of 40 pips.